web1992/read/netty/netty-in-action-chapter-03.md

 | Networking function      | Connects to a remote host and port | Binds to a local port |
 | Number of EventLoopGroup | 1                                  | 2                     |

-The first difference between the two types of bootstraps has been discussed: a Server- Bootstrap binds to a port, because servers must listen for connections, while a Bootstrap is used by client applications that want to connect to a remote peer.
+The first difference between the two types of bootstraps has been discussed: a `ServerBootstrap` binds to a port, because servers must listen for connections, while a `Bootstrap` is used by client applications that want to connect to a remote peer.

 The second difference is perhaps more significant.
-Bootstrapping a client requires only a single EventLoopGroup, but a ServerBootstrap requires two (which can be the same instance).
+Bootstrapping a client requires only a single EventLoopGroup, but a `ServerBootstrap` requires two (which can be the same instance).
 Why?

 A server needs two distinct sets of Channels.
 The first set will contain a single ServerChannel representing the server’s own listening socket, bound to a local port.
 The second set will contain all of the Channels that have been created to handle incoming